In-Home Care vs Assisted Living Costs: Which Saves More in 2026?

 Insurance coverage differences

-Private long-term care insurance costs about $2,050 per year for couples aged 55 and typically covers up to $165,000 in future benefits per spouse.
-Medicare covers only short-term skilled nursing and rehabilitation.
-Some Medicare Advantage plans add coverage for non-medical home care.
+Private long-term care insurance can offset future care costs, but premiums rise the older you are when you buy.
+Medicare covers only short-term skilled nursing and rehabilitation, though some Medicare Advantage plans add coverage for non-medical home care.

 Government assistance programs

-Medicaid funds about $230 billion of long-term care annually and is the main funding source for many families.
-Eligibility varies by state, and some states allow you to "spend down" assets to qualify.
+Medicaid is the largest single payer of long-term care in the country and the main funding source for many families.
+Eligibility varies by state, and some states let you spend down assets to qualify.
 The VA offers several programs for veterans:

 - Home Based Primary Care (HBPC)